geohacker/osmlazer/README.md

 # osmlazer
 osmium based OpenStreetMap data filter.
-Input is an OSM PBF, output is a stream of GeoJSON features.
+Input is an OSM PBF, output is a stream of GeoJSON FeatureCollection per line.

 ## Setup